joshbegley/nyt-latest/previous.md

 `We look at the state of the conflict with Iran.`\
 https://www.nytimes.com/2026/07/09/briefing/are-we-at-war-again.html

-**Final Stage of Ayatollah Ali Khamenei’s Weeklong Funeral Is Delayed**\
+**Final Stage of Ayatollah Ali Khamenei’s Funeral Begins After Delay**\
-`The Iranian authorities said the funeral procession in Mashhad for the former supreme leader, Ayatollah Ali Khamenei, would start late.
-Hours earlier, the U.S. and Iran traded strikes.`\
+`Thousands gathered for the procession in Mashhad for the supreme leader, who was killed in the first U.S.-Israeli attacks of the war.
+Hours earlier, the United States and Iran traded strikes.`\
 https://www.nytimes.com/2026/07/09/world/middleeast/khamenei-funeral-iran.html

 **Madison Square Garden Celebrity ‘Risk’ List, Revealed**\